 Whenever I put my carry-on backpack in the plane’s overhead compartment, I keep the zippers to the main pockets locked.

-You can click here to check out my ultimate list of best anti-theft backpacks and bags for travel.
+Check out my ultimate list of the best anti-theft backpacks and bags for travel.
 There are enough options there to suit everyone’s taste.

 Should you wrap your luggage?